aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/columns/copy/_index.md

 url: /columns/copy/
 aliases:
   [/copy-columns-in-excel-worksheet/, /copy-columns-in-an-excel-worksheet/]
-keywords: "Aspose.Cells, copy columns, Excel API, REST, Cloud SDK, cURL, Java, Python"
+keywords: "Aspose.Cells, copy columns, Excel API, REST, Cloud SDK, cURL, C#, Java, Python, Ruby, Node.js, Go, Perl"
-description: "Learn how to copy one or more columns in an Excel worksheet using Aspose.Cells Cloud REST API (v3.0).
-Includes request syntax, required parameters, authentication, error handling, and SDK examples in C#, Java, Python, and more."
+description: "Learn how to copy one or more columns in an Excel worksheet using the Aspose.Cells Cloud REST API (v3.0).
+Includes request syntax, required parameters, authentication details, error handling, and SDK examples in C#, Java, Python, Ruby, Node.js, Go, Perl, and more."
+articleTitle: "Copy Columns in an Excel Worksheet using Aspose.Cells Cloud API"
 weight: 30
 ---

 This REST API copies **columns** in an Excel worksheet.
 The **Copy Columns** operation lets you duplicate a single column or a range of columns and insert the copy at a specified location within the same worksheet.
+Use this endpoint to efficiently copy columns when working with large spreadsheets, and refer to related operations such as [Add Column](/columns/add/) and [Hide Column](/columns/hide/) for additional column management tasks.

+## Security and Authentication
+The Aspose.Cells Cloud APIs are secure and require [JWT token-based authentication](https://docs.aspose.cloud/total/getting-started/rest-api-overview/authenticating-api-requests/).

 ## REST API